 Preparing for an Audit

 Our audits include a review of administrative procedures to assess whether internal controls in a unit are adequate.
-We consider our audits to be a collaborative process between the unit and Auditing.
+We consider our audits to be a collaborative process between the unit and Audit Services.
 For us to provide quality services, the information we request must be provided timely, and your employees must be made available for our questions.
 The availability of your personnel and the timetable for their assistance are key elements in the successful completion of our review.
 We will periodically discuss our progress and observations throughout the course of the review.
 We will always maintain the confidentiality of your information in accordance with our professional standards.

 For more information, review What to Expect During an Audit

-A notification for an audit when possible will be almost a week prior to the start of fieldwork.
+A notification for an audit will be sent, when possible, almost a week prior to the start of fieldwork.
 The notification will normally be via an email and the email will include an entry memo.
 This memo will state the subject matter of the audit, objectives, scope, time table for the audit and how the results will be communicated.
 Additional information in the notification may include list of deliverables necessary to perform fieldwork and the logistics for an opening meeting.
 Your responsibilities as an auditee are to notify all necessary personnel in the area of the audit so they can make themselves available when needed during the timeframe of the audit and to prepare deliverables that have been requested in a timely manner.

 During this phase, the audit deliverables are reviewed, interviews are held with key staff, and all information obtained is documented by the auditor.
 This phase will also be the initial vetting phase for issues uncovered during the audit with staff to ensure accuracy of the auditors work and to allow sufficient time for management to be notified of pending issues.